 I’ve been on my healthy hair journey for some time and I’ve learnt so many things that helped me achieve my goals but once in a while, something comes up that is so preposterous, you just have to stop and wonder why anyone would try this, all for the sake of a few extra inches a year.
-3 hair raising suggestions come to mind for this article:
+3 hair raising suggestions in particular come to mind for this article.

 I’m sure we’ve all heard this.
 Application of a product created for your lady parts to your scalp is supposed to bolster growth.
 The internet is filled with testimonials and pictures of growth achieved via the use of vaginal suppositories on the scalp.
 The most famous product used for this is Monistat.
 Let’s look at the science behind this.
 The active ingredient in Monistat is miconazole nitrate, an antifungal agent.
 It is also similar to ketoconazole, an agent that’s supposed to block dihydrotestosterone, the hormone responsible for male and female pattern baldness.